django-denmark/2020.djangoday.dk/content/tickets.md

 * Get tickets to the annual Django Day
 * 1 year of posting jobs on Django Denmark's sites (until next Django Day)
 * Your logo and link on the Django Day front page
-* Your logo on sticker sheets distributed to attendees
+* Your logo on sticker sheets distributed to attendees (*)

-After ordering a Corporate Supporter package, you will be sent a manual email with further instructions and access to order tickets.
+After ordering a Corporate Supporter package, you will be sent a manual email with further instructions and access to order tickets (venue or remote).

 <a class="btn btn-lg btn-primary" href="https://djangoday.ticketbutler.io/en/e/django-day-corporate-support/" target="_blank">Corporate Supporter w/ 1 ticket - DKK 1500</a>

 <a class="btn btn-lg btn-primary" href="https://djangoday.ticketbutler.io/en/e/django-day-corporate-support/" target="_blank">Corporate Supporter w/ 2 tickets - DKK 2500</a>

-<a class="btn btn-lg btn-primary" href="https://djangoday.ticketbutler.io/en/e/django-day-corporate-support/" target="_blank">Corporate Supporter w/ 5 tickets - DKK 5000</a>
+<a class="btn btn-lg btn-primary" href="https://djangoday.ticketbutler.io/en/e/django-day-corporate-support/" target="_blank">Corporate Supporter w/ 5 tickets - DKK 5000*</a>

 ## ~~Party ticket~~